robgen/distNPVaggregateLosses/README.md

 ---

 ## License
 This project is licensed under the terms of the **Creative Commons “Attribution-No Derivatives 4.0 International”** license.
 This software is supplied "AS IS" without any warranties and support.
-The Author assumes no responsibility' or liability for the use of the software.
+The Author assumes no responsibility or liability for the use of the software.
 The Author reserves the right to make changes in the software without notification.